 - Re-create the physical data objects.
-After you re-create the physical data objects, the data objects get the required header ports, such as timestamp, partitionID, or key based on the data object. - Re-create the Normalizer transformation.
-After you re-create the Normalizer transformation, you can change or specify the type configuration for the complex port. - Update the streaming mapping.
-If the mapping contains Kafka target, Aggregator transformation, Joiner transformation, or Normalizer transformation replace the data object or transformation, and then update the mapping because of the changed behavior of these transformations and data objects. - Verify the deferred data object types.
+After you re-create the physical data objects, the data objects get the required header ports, such as timestamp, partitionID, or key based on the data object. - In a Normalizer transformation, if the Occurs column is set to Auto, re-create the Normalizer transformation.
+You must re-create the Normalizer transformation because the type configuration property of the complex port refers to the physical data object that you plan to replace. - Update the streaming mapping.
+If the mapping contains Kafka target, Aggregator transformation, Joiner transformation, or Normalizer transformation, replace the data object or transformation, and then update the mapping because of the changed behavior of these transformations and data objects. - Verify the deferred data object types.
 If the streaming mapping contains unsupported transformations or data objects, contact Informatica Global Customer Support.